tslocke/hobo/README.markdown

 # Welcome to the Hobo-i18n
-This is a I18n fork of git://github.com/tablatom/hobo.git
+This is a Hobo fork of git://github.com/tablatom/hobo.git, merged with soey's great I18n extensions.
+After that I have maintained it myself.

 ## Main Features